Classification of Symmetry-Protected Phases for Interacting Fermions in Two Dimensions

 What we have just established is that whether the $\mb{g}$-sector is non-Abelian or not gives a homomorphism from $G$ to $\mathbb{Z}_2$.
+In addition, the fusion rule of the non-Abelian defects implies that they have quantum dimensions $\sqrt{2}$.
 The inverse statement is quite obvious.
 Given any such homomorphism, we can write down fusion rules accordingly.
-Physically, a non-Abelian defect with quantum dimension $d=\sqrt{2}$ is associated with an odd number of Majorana zero modes localized at the defect which implies a topological degeneracy when there are multiple defects.
+Physically, a non-Abelian defect with quantum dimension $d=\sqrt{2}$ is associated with an odd number of Majorana zero modes localized at the defect~\cite{Kitaev2006}, which implies a topological degeneracy $2^{n-1}$ when there are $2n$ such defects.